Orange-OpenSource/orangeDTW/Readme.md

 EFFICIENT DTW FOR PYTHON 2 AND 3

-Copyright (C) 2019 Jerome GALTIER Orange Labs
+Copyright © 2019 Orange – All rights reserved

 # INSTALLATION